Virginia Labor Laws Guide

 Overtime and minimum wage exemptions overlap, but there are additional occupations that are exempt from overtime only.

-Here’s the full list of overtime exemptions in Virginia:
+Here’s the complete list of overtime exemptions in Virginia:

 Virginia break laws

-So, employees who are 14 and 15 years old are entitled to meal breaks of 30 minutes per every 5-hour shift.
+Still, employees under 18 are entitled to a meal break of 30 minutes per every 5-hour shift.

 Breastfeeding laws in Virginia

-All working mothers who gave birth recently and are still lactating and breastfeeding are entitled to take a break for this purpose.
+All working mothers who gave birth recently and are still lactating and breastfeeding are entitled to take a break for this purpose under the federal PUMP Act.

 Employers must provide such a location in the nearest possible proximity to the working environment.